dask/governance/membership.md

 Any owner may temporarily remove permissions of any non-owner if there is some pressing reason to do so, such as insecure credentials.
 A consensus of owners can remove permissions of anyone long-term.
+We ask that a majority of owners respond for quorum, and that those votes come from people employed/associated to at least three institutions.

 Exception Handling